ManoManoTech/homer/README.md

 #### 2. Add the Gitlab project to a Slack channel

+If it is the first time that you share a merge request of the Gitlab project in a Slack channel, you have to link them.

-Inside the channel where you want to share your merge request, run one of the following commands:
+Inside the Slack channel, run one of the following commands:

 - `/homer project add PROJECT_ID`
 - `/homer project add PROJECT_NAME`